jhpyle/docassemble/_docs/functions.md

 parameter `secret`, an encryption key for decrypting the interview answers.
 If no `secret` is provided, the encryption key of the current user is used.

-It also accepts the optional keyword parameter `question_name`, which you can set to the name of a question, if you are calling the function to answer a specific question.
-Typically, you would take the `question_name` value from [`get_question_data()`] and pass it to [`set_session_variables()`].
-Using this parameter is necessary in order to ensure that the interview logic moves past [`mandatory`] questions when the variables are defined.

 It also accepts the optional keyword parameter `overwrite`, which can be set to `True` if you do not want to create a new step in the